 The second war against the Cylons is over and The Twelve Colonies have been destroyed.
 Now Commander Adama of the Battlestar Galatica and President Laura Roslin lead a ragtag fleet of refugees in a supposed search for the fabled lost thirteenth colony, Earth.
 However, the dangers they face are many which compound an already difficult situation.
-In addition to the Cylons hunting and attacking the fleet in space, their infiltrator units carry out a more subtle plot even as their former unwitting pawn, Gaius Baltar, helps in the hunt for them while hiding both his own guilt and the strange presence that haunts his every thought.
-If that wasn't enough, the fleet also faces internal political conflict in which the rabble-rousing figure, Tom Zarek, is merely the loudest dissenting voice.
-In the midst of these trials however, clues begin to appear that suggest that Adama's simple bluff about Earth may be more truthful than anyone could have guessed.
+In addition to the Cylons hunting and attacking the fleet in space and their infiltrator units carrying out sabotage-even as their former unwitting pawn, Gaius Baltar, helps in the hunt for them while hiding both his own guilt and the strange presence that haunts his every thought, the fleet also faces internal political conflict in which the rabble-rousing figure, Tom Zarek, is merely the loudest dissenting voice, not to mention recurring shortages of food, water and even oxygen.
+In the midst of these trials, however, clues begin to appear to suggest that Adama's bluff about finding Earth might hold more truthful than anyone could have guessed.
 Written by

 Kenneth Chisholm (firstname.lastname@example.org)

 See more »

-Opening title cards read for the second season: "The cylons were created by man.
-They evolved.
-They rebelled.
+Opening title cards read for the first season: "The Cylons Were Created by Man.
+They Rebelled.
+They Evolved.
+They Look and Feel Human.
+Some are programmed to think they are Human.
 There are many copies.
 And they have a Plan."
 See more